-The Yukon – Northwest Territories Transboundary Water Management Agreement was completed in 2002.
-This is the first Bilateral Agreement completed under the Mackenzie River BasinTransboundary Waters Master Agreement.
+The original Yukon – Northwest Territories Transboundary Water Management Agreement was signed in 2002 and focused solely on the Peel/Mackenzie Delta sub-basin.
+This was the first Bilateral Agreement completed under the Mackenzie River Basin Transboundary Waters Master Agreement.

-The purpose of the Yukon-Northwest Territories Transboundary Water Management Agreement is to cooperatively manage, protect, and conserve the ecological integrity of aquatic ecosystem of the Mackenzie River Basin common to the Yukon and the Northwest Territories while facilitating the sustainable use of transboundary waters.
+In accordance with the principles established in the Mackenzie River Basin Transboundary Waters Master Agreement, the purpose of the agreements is to cooperatively manage, protect, and conserve the ecological integrity of the aquatic ecosystems of the Mackenzie River Basin common to the Yukon and the Northwest Territories while facilitating the sustainable use of transboundary waters.

 Together, the parties have agreed to: